Tung-Quan/group-4-synthesis-project-volunteer-platform/backend/tests/TEST_GUIDE.md

 - ✓ Clear test purpose (marked with ✓ for success, ✗ for failure)
 - ✓ Test name describing the scenario
 - ✓ Assertions validating expected behavior
-- ✓ Data cleanup comments (what data is created/cleaned)

 ---